SimonJMBrown/gcWebMessageTest/README.md

-GCSupport1.htm should load Genesys Messenger.
+GCAutoMessage1.htm should load Genesys Messenger.
+GCAutoMessage2.htm refined version under test.

   Initiate when ready and push dataset parameters to deployment for Genesys flow to process against linked to demo bot flow to go through questions to change date for shipping.